mechashadowx/Days-14/README.md

 <br/>

-This app helps you how maney days have passed and how many days left in this year.<br/>
+This app helps you to know how many days have passed and how many days left in this year.<br/>

 APK : https://drive.google.com/open?id=1-AZKNpG1mBTKUSzKfsbZGWr5KTnU-Aw-<br/>